scottkuhl/BlazorStaticWebApp/README.md

 - **Common**: Common functionality that is not application specific is located in separate projects.

-- **Api**: A C# Azure Functions API, which the Blazor application will call
+- **Api**: A C# Azure Functions API, which the Blazor application will call.

-- **Client**: The Blazor WebAssembly sample application
+- **Client**: The Blazor WebAssembly sample application.

-- **Shared**: A C# class library with a shared data model between the Blazor and Functions application
+- **Shared**: A C# class library with a shared data model between the Blazor and Functions application.

 ### Api